Click on a topic to see the questions in that section. Click again to hide the questions.

 Most small businesses are exempt.
-Employers with fewer than 50 FTEs are not subject to the shared responsibility (or “free rider”) provision that takes effect January 1, 2014.
+Employers with 50 or fewer FTEs are not subject to the shared responsibility (or “free rider”) provision that takes effect January 1, 2015.
 If you have at least 50 FTEs but no employee receives an individual premium tax credit or cost-sharing reductions (both based on income), there’s no penalty—whether or not you offer health insurance.

 A business is defined as “large” if it has at least 50 FTEs, not counting seasonal workers.
 Full-time employees are those who work 30 hours or more; part-time employees work less than 30 hours per week, figured on a monthly basis.
 This calculation involves taking the total number of hours worked divided by 120.
 Also, the first 30 employees are subtracted from the total when calculating the total amount of the assessment.

 If two or more companies have a common owner or are otherwise related, are they combined for purposes of determining whether they employ enough employees to be subject to the shared responsibility provisions?